Blackjack 101 – Basic Rules on How to Play Blackjack

 Step 5: Determining the Winner

+To win a blackjack hand, you must get closer to 21 than the dealer, without going over.
+Do that, and you will be paid out at 1/1 – so you double your original stake.
 The payout is higher if your winning hand consists of an Ace and a card with a value of 10 (King, Queen, Jack, and 10).
 That’s called “Blackjack,” and it can pay 2/1, 3/2, or 5/3, depending on the game variant you picked.

 Players have optional actions that can ramp up their winnings, turn the bad situation around, or salvage a portion of their bet.

-• Double – If the value of your starting hand is 9,10, or 11, it’s possible to double your initial bet.
+• Double – If the value of your starting hand is 9,10 or 11, it’s possible to double your initial bet.
 If you do this, you must get an additional card and stand afterward, provided you don’t go bust.

 • Split – If your starting hand contains two cards with the same number, you have an option to split.
 This means you get two hands that compete in the round and take separate turns.
 Doing so requires you to double the original you had on that hand.

 • Insurance – An option is only available if the dealer’s face-up card is 11 (Ace).
-This is the only side bet in basic blackjack rules, and it pays 2/1 if the dealer gets a natural blackjack at the start of his turn.
+This is the only side bet in basic blackjack rules, and it typically pays 2/1 if the dealer gets a natural blackjack at the start of his turn.
 The maximum insurance bet is equal to half of your original bet in the round.

 • Surrender – You can surrender at the start of your turn instead of taking any other action.
 Doing so will refund half of your bet.

-• Flush – 3 cards are of the same suit (Pays 5/1)
+• Flush – 3 blackjack card values that are of the same suit (Pays 5/1*)

 • Straight – 3 cards of consecutive numeric value, like 7,8,9 (Pays 10/1*)